-Students enrolled in the Doctor of Business Administration in Criminal Justice program have the opportunity to examine the historical and cultural relevance of juvenile delinquency, adult crimes, crime families, and gangs in the U.S. Participants have the chance to examine criminal activity that spans the globe, including drug smuggling and weapons trading.
+Students enrolled in the Doctor of Business Administration in Criminal Justice program have the opportunity to examine the historical and cultural relevance of juvenile delinquency, adult crimes, and gangs in the U.S. Participants have the chance to examine criminal activity that spans the globe, including drug smuggling and weapons trading.
 In addition, issues pertaining to U.S. correctional systems, from minimum to maximum security prisons, will be discussed.
 The program is also intended to cover law enforcement practices, including criminal profiling, evidence gathering, interagency cooperation, and professional ethics.
 Before completing the program, students will have the opportunity to complete a final major project in which they pinpoint and address a relevant administrative issue.

 Total Credits Required: